 - UI: User Interface mechanics:Issues relating to the functionality of the UI (drag & drop, sort order, UI alignment, compact mode, UI scaling, window behavior).
 Examples: Neocom, Overview, Station services, Brackets

-- Graphics: Issues relating to all visual aspects of the game except UI (textures, lighting, rffects, model geometry).
-Examples: Station Hangars, NPCs using incorrect ship graphics, Captains Quarters, Ship Visuals, Character Creator, Firing/Hull effects
+- Graphics: Issues relating to all visual aspects of the game except UI (textures, lighting, effects, model geometry).
+Examples: Station Hangars, NPCs using incorrect ship graphics, Ship Visuals, Character Creator, Firing/Hull effects

 - Technical:' Issues related to the game client not functioning.
-Examples: EVE Voice, Hardware-related issues, Client crashing/freezing, Exceptions, Client cache
+Examples: Hardware-related issues, Client crashing/freezing, Exceptions, Client cache

 - Localization: Incorrect or missing translations in any supported languages but not spelling mistakes in English.
-Examples: Translation errors in any in-game text, Missing translation for German, Japanese & Russian
+Examples: Translation errors in any in-game text, Missing translations in supported languages

 - Audio: All issues relating to in-game sound.
 Examples: Environment music, Sound effects (gunfire, stargate jump, etc.), UI context audio feedback